-With the release of Sonic & Knuckles, SEGA was more than aware of the potential contained within the Sonic franchise.
-Not wanting to lose the momentum created by the string of hits in the early 90's, SEGA wanted to create the next "big" Sonic game, along with a slew of other titles to help support it.
-While games like Knuckles Chaotix, Sonic 3D: Flickies' Island, and even G Sonic were being done in other areas of SEGA, the Sega Technical Institute received the big assignment - to create the true successor to Sonic & Knuckles.
+With the release of Sonic & Knuckles, Sega was more than aware of the potential contained within the Sonic franchise.
+Not wanting to lose the momentum created by the string of hits in the early 90's, Sega wanted to create the next "big" Sonic game, along with a slew of other titles to help support it.
+While games like Knuckles Chaotix, Sonic 3D: Flickies' Island, and even G Sonic were being done in other areas of Sega, Sega Technical Institute received the big assignment - to create the true successor to Sonic & Knuckles.

 With the cancellation of Sonic X-treme, the Sega Saturn would not see a core Sonic the Hedgehog title released on the system.
-Though Sonic Team, fresh from their work on NiGHTS into Dreams, did work on a Sonic title for the Saturn, they realized it would be futile to continue further, seeing as the system's short lifespan was already visible.
+Though Sonic Team, fresh from their work on NiGHTS into Dreams, did briefly work on a Sonic title for the system, they realized it would be futile to continue further, seeing as the system's short lifespan was already visible.
 Taking what they had, they quickly slapped together the Sonic World area in Sonic Jam, applying what they learned from this experiment into the production of Sonic Adventure, which would ultimately be released on the Sega Dreamcast.

 Even though there was no official announcement, it became quite clear that Sonic X-treme was indeed canceled, and soon became a wildly discussed myth in fan circles, little known about what had happened to the game.
 It was only with the growth of the Internet and a fanbase reaching adulthood that allowed proper inquiry into what had really happened, resulting in fan contact with Mike Wallis, Chris Senn, and Christina Coffin.
 This outpouring of support led to the creation of the Sonic Xtreme Compendium, a site owned and operated by Chris Senn meant to organize the many resources made during the project, and chronicle the highs and lows of development.